Shoes01/gameattempt2/ROADMAP.md

     - [ ] Allow to deactivate weapons.
     - [ ] Include the state of the weapon in its name.
     - [ ] Include cooldown and descriptiono of weapons.
+  - [ ] Show more pathing information to player
+    - [ ] Decouple legal tiles calculation by moving the function to global variables.
+    - [ ] Preview second order paths
+    - [ ] Draw the "real" path to final destination
 - [ ] Revisit projectile code
   - [ ] Optimize code
   - [ ] Allow projectiles to move indefinitely